ROEURNZ/ROEURN/README.md

 [![Open Source Love](https://img.shields.io/badge/Open%20Source-%E2%9D%A4-red?style=flat-square)](#)
 [![Awesome](https://img.shields.io/badge/-Awesome-green?style=flat-square)](#)

 👋 Hello there!
-I'm Roeurn, a passionate second-year student diving into the world of web programming.
+I'm Roeurn, a passionate web developer diving into the world of web programming.

-💻 Currently pursuing my degree in web programming, I'm fascinated by the endless possibilities of creating interactive and user-friendly websites and applications.
+💻 I'm fascinated by the endless possibilities of creating interactive and user-friendly websites and applications.

 🌱 As a lifelong learner, I'm constantly exploring new technologies and frameworks to expand my skill set and stay up-to-date with the latest trends in the ever-evolving field of web development.